untoldengine/UntoldEngine/docs/API/UsingAsyncLoading.md

 - `true`: the asset loaded and registered successfully
 - `false`: loading failed and the engine fell back to the default placeholder mesh

-It does **not** indicate whether the asset used an out-of-core path.
+For ordinary public use, this API loads the asset immediately into GPU residency.
+It does not opt the asset into tile streaming.

 ## Scene Readiness Guard